bingxiangch/thesis_auth_rag/README.md

 **3. Pre-Loaded Knowledge based:**
    - The system comes pre-loaded with three health profiles related to heart issues:
-     - Alex Smith.docx
+     - Anna Martinez .docx Emily White .docx
-     - Mark Lee.docx
+     - Mark Lee.docx Derek Johnson .docx
-     - Sarah Davis.docx
+     - Kevin Brown .docx Lisa Nguyen .docx
+     - John Carter .docx Rebecca Turner .docx

 **4. Example Questions:**

-     - what symptoms does Alex Smith have?
-     - what symptoms do Alex Smith and Mark Lee have
+     - what symptoms does Mark Lee have?
+     - Provide Mark Lee's Family medical history
-     - List all patients in the context
+     - Provide the names of all patients that you can access

 ### Local Installation
 If you want to run the application in your machine without using Docker, follw these steps: